CONTRACTS AND PURCHASING

 (i)

-That the property had been taken from him and used without his consent, express or implied; or
+That the property had been taken from the owner and used without the owner's consent, express or implied; or

 (ii)

-That he was uninvolved in the acts listed in Section 6-13-2 and neither knew nor reasonably should have known of those acts; and
+That the owner was uninvolved in the acts listed in Section 6-13-2 and neither knew nor reasonably should have known of those acts; and

 (2)

-That he had done all that reasonably should have been done to prevent the use of the property in connection with said acts.
+That the owner had done all that reasonably should have been done to prevent the use of the property in connection with said acts.

 (c)